 Lt.
-Col. Matt Urban began his active duty Army service on July 2, 1941 when he reported to the 60th Infantry Regiment, 9th Infantry Division, then at Fort Bragg, N.C.
-He served with this regiment during six campaigns in the Mediterranean and European theaters of operation during World War II, rising to the position of battalion commander before he was severely wounded Sept.
-3, 1944.
+Col. Matt L. Urban (1919-1995) began his active duty Army service on July 2, 1941, when he reported to the 60th Infantry Regiment, 9th Infantry Division at Fort Bragg, North Carolina.
+During World War II, he served with this regiment during six campaigns in the Mediterranean and European theaters of operation, rising to the position of battalion commander.

-Evan's letter apparently never arrived at the 9th Infantry Division, as a records search some 35 years later failed to turn up a clue as to any action that had ever been taken on the recommendation that Urban be awarded at the Medal of Honor.
-A copy of the letter was filed in Urban's official records, however, and remained there until Urban submitted a request for information on the award in June 1978 to Department of the Army.
+One of Urban's men, Staff Sgt.
+Earl G. Evans, had served with him in Europe and Africa.
+When Evans was repatriated to the United States in July 1945, after being released from a German prisoner of war camp, he prepared a letter recommending Urban for the Medal of Honor.
+This letter was sent to the adjutant general of the Army, who forwarded it to the commanding general of the 9th Infantry Division, which was still in Europe at the time.
+Evans' letter apparently never reached the 9th Infantry Division, as a records search some 35 years later failed to turn up a clue as to any action that had ever been taken on the recommendation that Urban be awarded the Medal of Honor.
+A copy of the letter was filed in Urban's official records, however, and remained there until Urban submitted a request for information on the award in June 1978.

 - Medal of Honor